jms30/puppet-kubernetes-custom-pki/ReadMe.md

     }
     ```

 15. We need to create couple of files in `/etc/kubernetes/pki` folder so that the created custom facts are loaded.
-Just create 2 files named `ca.crt` and `front-proxy-ca.crt` in `/etc/kubernetes/pki` folder.
+Just create 2 files named `ca.crt` and `front-proxy-ca.crt` in `/etc/kubernetes/pki` folder with gibberish file contents (It's not going to be used anywhere.
+It's used only for loading custom facts).
 Confirm that those files reside in the directory:

     ```console
     [root@puppet-master production]# ll /etc/kubernetes/pki/